Year of the Dog serial novel

 Alarms started to go off in his head, despite her calm words.
 “Yuina …”

 Well, this was weird.
-First Aunt Nell, usually always accommodating of everyone around her, just up and left her home and showed up at Ashwin’s doorstep.
+First Auntie Nell, usually always accommodating of everyone around her, just up and left her home and showed up at Ashwin’s doorstep.
 Now Yuina seemed hesitant.
-Was there more going on between Yuina and Aunt Nell than what he’d been told?
+Was there more going on between Yuina and Auntie Nell than what he’d been told?

 “Ashwin, I didn’t want to tell you on the phone, but tomorrow I’m leaving on a business trip to the main branch in Arizona.
 I’ll be gone for two weeks.”